jkjean19/GraphingCalc/README.md

 # GraphingCalc
-A simple Python web application built with Flask that assists with performing math tasks.
+A simple Python web app built with Flask that assists with performing math tasks.

 At this moment, it mainly focuses on key areas of single and multivariable calculus.
 However, there are plans being made to add other quantitative subjects, such as linear algebra and statistics.